bdyontar/NoSeMaze/Documentation/Guides/userGuide.md

 - view some performance result,
 - and also configure the hardware interface.

 The trials/trainings executed during the experiment are determined by the schedules assigned to each animal.
+More about trials and schedule will be discussed later.

 ### Starting The UI {#starting-nsc}